GameServerManagers/LinuxGSM-Docs/Basic-Usage.md

 To alter them, edit the LinuxGSM config files using `vi` or `nano` and edit variables from the `## Server Start Settings` section.
 The `#### LinuxGSM Settings ####` section allows customising many different settings.

-# Updating your server
+# Updating a Game Server

-Most servers can be updated automatically using the update feature that uses SteamCMD.
+Most game servers receive regular updates the game developers.
+These servers can be updated automatically using the update feature.

 ## update command